kyrahkkim/wadl_hugo/content/authors/rich/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Principals
+- Partners
 ---

 I'm a hydrogeologist developing scientific methods to monitor, model, and manage regional-scale aquifers, with applications in sustainable groundwater management, agricultural water use, and real-time natural resource monitoring.

-I've built simulations of groundwater flow and contaminant transport, open source frameworks for real-time groundwater monitoring, and models that predict if a well may run dry during drought or unsustainable management.
+I've built physical [simulation models](https://www.richpauloo.com/publication/vhgr/) of groundwater flow and contaminant transport, open source frameworks for [real-time groundwater monitoring](https://www.richpauloo.com/project/lcsn/), models that predict if a [well may run dry](https://www.richpauloo.com/publication/well-failure/)) during drought or unsustainable management (complete with [dashboards to communicate these findings](https://www.gsawellfailure.com)), award-winning applications that bring clarity to [massive datasets]((http://www.calwaterquality.com)), and `R` packages like [this one](https://github.com/richpauloo/textme).